 - 2lbs / 1kg Baking Potatoes, (see notes)

 - 1 small bulb Garlic, cloves separated with skins left on

 - 3-4 sprigs Fresh Rosemary

-Place in the oven for a total of 50-60mins or until golden and crispy on the outside.
-Take out and flip/recoat in fat twice throughout to ensure an even coverage.
+- Place in the oven for a total of 50-60mins or until deep golden and visibly crispy.
+Take out and flip/re-coat in fat 2-3 times throughout to ensure an even coverage.
 Ovens will run slightly differently, so just be vigilant.
 It's unlikely they'll be done before 50mins, but don't be afraid to run over the hour until they're ultra-crisp.

-- Serve with a sprinkle of sea salt to draw out the final bit of moisture.
+- Serve with a sprinkle of sea salt to draw out the final bit of moisture, just for extra crispiness.

 If you loved this Goose Fat Roast Potato Recipe then be sure to Pin it for later!
 Already made it or got a burning question?
 Give me a shout in the comments below and pick up your free ecookbook along the way!